RoboCoachTechnologies/ROScribe/README.md

 2. Visualizing your project in an RQT-style graph
 3. Generating code for each ROS node
 4. Writing launch file and installation scripts

-The natural language interface of ROScribe is intended to lower the skill barrier of using ROS for novice programmers, while still providing value to experienced ROS users.
-This is achieved thanks to the flexibility of large language models (LLMs) alongside the prompt tuning techniques of ROScribe.

 If you are new to ROS, ROScribe will be your robot(ics) mentor 🤖️